nitrogen/nitrogen/templates/common/README.md

 # Code

-Dependency libraries (once being built) end up in the `lib` directory.

-Source code can be found in `site/src`
+Source code can be found in `src`

-Template code is in `site/templates`
+Template code is in `priv/templates`

-Compiled Erlang modules (ebin files) go in `site/ebin`
+Static resources (images, js, etc) go in `priv/static`

 # Live code reloading

 By default Nitrogen comes with an application called [sync](http://github.com/rustyio/sync) which provides automatic code reloading when the related .erl file or .ebin file is updated.
 To use this, run the following on the Erlang shell:

   sync:go().